Hero Background

 Saniya Gazala

-According to the TestMu AI Future of QA Survey, 89.1% of teams have adopted CI/CD tools, yet 45% are still triggering their automated tests manually.
-The manual side of QA hasn't gone away, as most struggle to find the right tool.
+According to the TestMu AI Future of QA Survey, 45% of teams are still triggering their automated tests manually, despite widespread CI/CD adoption.
+The manual side of QA hasn't gone away, and most teams struggle to find the right tool.

 Overview